If you are using an in-house fulfillment operation to store, pick, pack, and ship out your orders for your online store, you’re hardly alone.

 For most business owners, fulfillment is not the most exciting part of the business.
 Spending less time on in-house fulfillment and more parts on other parts of the business can be a great relief.

 Unlike other parts of the business like product development and marketing, fulfillment is a constant, ongoing process.
 Your online store can very likely run on its own for a time generating sales and business without your direct management.

 But orders must always delivered, in some manner, to your customers, and that means constant supervision.
 There are many complications that can pop up during the process.
 Having someone else handle it for you can mean the difference between another stressful week and a vacation.

-If you’re in-house fulfillment isn’t hitting the quality threshold you need to be competitive, consider outsourcing shipping.
+If you’re in-house fulfillment isn’t hitting the quality threshold you need to be competitive, consider taking advantage of fulfillment services from a third party and outsourcing your shipping.